-BigBear.ai has multiple growth vectors, including performing on our existing backlog of approximately \$466 million as of December 31, 2021, penetrating new federal and commercial markets, and investing in strategic M&A opportunities.
+BigBear.ai has multiple growth vectors, including performing on our existing backlog of approximately \$459 million and \$466 million as of March 31, 2022 and December 31, 2021 respectively, penetrating new federal and commercial markets, and investing in strategic M&A opportunities.
 Each of these growth vectors is underscored by our "land and expand" sales strategy.